Juan-Jones/earnonlinemoney/content/blog/most-successful-podcasts.md

 * Genre: Interview
 * Estimated Earnings: $7 million annually

-Overview: "Armchair Expert" features candid interviews with celebrities, authors, and experts.
+"Armchair Expert" features candid interviews with celebrities, authors, and experts.
 The podcast explores the "messiness of being human," with a focus on personal growth and vulnerability.

 Earnings Breakdown: Revenue streams include advertising, live shows, and a recent exclusive deal with Spotify, which further bolsters their earnings.